German Demonstrative Pronouns

 - “Willst du diese oder jene Fanta?” – Do you want this or that Fanta?

-Actually, there is not too much to say about that, as you have already an idea how to form German demonstrative pronouns.
-Nevertheless, we will have a look at the table which will show us the different forms of “Jener”.
+Actually, there is not too much to say about that, as you have already an idea of how to form German demonstrative pronouns.
+Nevertheless, we will have a look at the table which will show us the different forms of “jener”.

 Now, we come to the last one of the most common German demonstrative pronouns.